w3c/webextensions/proposals/hasCrossSiteAncestor.md

 As described the Abuse Mitigations section, this method will not allow a hasCrossSiteAncestor value of false, if the URL associated with the cookie and the topLevelSite in the partitionKey are not first party.

 cookies.remove()
 If no value is set for hasCrossSiteAncestor, cookies.remove() will remove cookies with both true and false values.
+If no topLevelSite value is included in the partitionKey object, no cookies will be removed and an error will be returned.